Proven Techniques for Overcoming Worry: How to Stop the Noise

 “I feel like I don’t have control over the situation.
 I don’t feel safe.”

-When we are excessively worried about an upcoming situation we often fear that we won't be able to handle it.
-That is why it's important to reassure ourselves that we can.
+When you are excessively worried about an upcoming situation, you might be afraid that you won't be able to handle it.
+That is why it's important to reassure yourself that we can.
+You can do this by gathering evidence based on past experiences.

 Look at similar past experiences you've had